cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 # Cloudberry Database Crash Course

-This crash course provides an extensive overview of Cloudberry Database (CBDB), an open-source Massively Parallel Processing (MPP) database.
+This crash course provides an extensive overview of Cloudberry Database, an open-source Massively Parallel Processing (MPP) database.
 It covers key concepts, features, utilities, and hands-on exercises to become proficient with CBDB.

 Topics include: